 Sally is the Animal Supervisor for the Zoo’s Rocky Coast habitats.
 In her role, she works with all the “chill” animals: polar bears, seals, sea lions, arctic foxes and sea birds.
 Sally has Bachelor’s of Science in Psychology from the Florida Institute of Technology.
 Sally has worked at the North Carolina Zoo for almost six years and her hometown is Hillsville, Virginia.

 Nancy is the Animal Supervisor for our African elephants, a big job!
 In her role, she manages the keeper elephant team and six African elephants, all with big personalities.
 She has a Bachelor’s of Science in Animal Biotechnology and Conservation Wildlife Management from Delaware Valley University.
 Nancy has worked at the North Carolina Zoo for three years and her hometown is Camp Hill, Pennsylvania.

-Halley, Vet Tech, Wildlife Rehabilitation Center
+Halley, Wildlife Center Supervisor

 When wildlife is in trouble, Halley is to the rescue.
 Halley manages the Zoo's Valerie Schindler Wildlife Rehabilitation Center (WRC), the only center of its kind in U.S. zoos.
 WRC intakes and cares for sick, injured and orphaned native North Carolina animals for the sole purpose of returning them to the wild.
 At any one time, Halley and the WRC's dedicated staff of interns and volunteers could be caring for orphaned black bear cubs, orphaned river otters, rabbits, squirrels, birds and even orphaned bobcat kits and bald eagles.
 Halley has worked at the Zoo for more than 13 years and has a Bachelor of Science in Biology, is a Certified Veterinary Technician, a Certified Wildlife Rehabilitator and a Master Bird Bander.